Hike in Cortina: Lower Fanes Falls

 The fall from the belvedere

-This path descends to the iron bridge that you can see further down, at the base of the waterfalls, and then climb up until passing right behind the waterfall.
-We want to reiterate that it is a technical and rather dangerous route, recommended only for expert hikers, equipped with climbing harnesses, carabiners and hiking shoes.
+This path, which we will not do, descends to the iron bridge that you can see further down, at the base of the waterfalls, and then climbs up until passing right behind the waterfall.
+We want to reiterate that it is a technical and rather dangerous route, recommended only for expert hikers equipped with climbing harnesses, carabiners, and hiking shoes.

 The panorama of the via ferratas Giovanni Barbara from the lookout